Gerald F. Fitzgerald: Personal life

 In 1949, Fitzgerald married Marjorie Gosselin Fitzgerald whom he met at Northwestern University.
 They were married for 61 years and had five children: Gerald F. Fitzgerald, Jr., James G. Fitzgerald, Thomas G. Fitzgerald, Julie Fitzgerald Schauer, and Peter G. Fitzgerald.
 His four sons followed him into banking.
 Peter Fitzgerald served as U.S. Senator from Illinois from 1999 to 2005.
 Senator Fitzgerald founded Chain Bridge Bank, N.A. in McLean, Virginia, in 2007.

 Fitzgerald owned thoroughbred racehorses as well as a thoroughbred breeding farm and racing stable called Bank Note Farm.
 He named his horses after banking terms, such as One Over Prime and Disintermediation.
 He also collected rare books and maps, compiling an extensive collection of old masters paintings and portraits.
 In retirement he authored the privately published book, Africa by Air, about his 1973 circumnavigation of Africa.

 Fitzgerald was a consultant to NATO in 1976 and served on the Illinois Racing Board from 1968 to 1971.

+Fitzgerald's records, along with other materials related to his career, are currently housed at the Newberry Library in Chicago.